pjn51/brainweb-2/Questions/What happened to the USSR?.md

 Because [[Socialism requires a high economic basis]], and the USSR was unable to create this basis during its formation, a bureaucratic clique ([[Was the Soviet bureaucracy a class?]]) was able to seize power.
 This was somewhat inevitable, since [[Social disengagement breeds bureaucratism]].

 I think that [[The USSR wasn't bureaucratic collectivist]], and [[The USSR wasn't state capitalist]].
-These theories fail to accept the progressive edge of the USSR's planned economy and state ownership.
+These theories fail to accept the progressive edge of the USSR's [[economic planning|planned economy]] and state ownership.

 ---
 #question/politics